I have never been lost, but I will admit to being confused for several weeks.”

 A History of the Early American West – The Frontier (part 2) Time: 10:41

-Watch National Geographic: Appalachian Trail.
+Watch National Geographic: Appalachian Trail on Netflix.
 50 minutes.
 “National Geographic straps on the boots to explore the splendors of the Appalachian Trail, the longest marked trail in the United States.”